TupiNUMBooR/id/README.md

 - Made some utilities: [Weather bot](https://github.com/TupiNUMBooR/froglyn) | [AI voice bot](https://github.com/TupiNUMBooR/telegram-voice-ai-bot) | [local AI container](https://github.com/TupiNUMBooR/ai) | more in [GitHub](https://github.com/TupiNUMBooR)
 - 3 years of Java backend development
-- Worked 2 years in a bank, configured services to meet information security and compliance requirements
+- Worked 2 years in a bank, making sure our services meet security and various rules
 - Planned and broke down megatasks into chunks, distributing them to developers
 - Migrated a monolithic app from Spring 2.6 to 3.3
 - Learned Docker and GitLab CI/CD from scratch